 - A four-year degree

-- An experience of 4500 hours in leading and directing projects
+- An experienced 4500 hours in leading and directing projects

 - 35 hours of project management training

-All the formal training and education is provided at Project Management Institute.
-Candidates who are not able to fulfil the eligibility for PMP can opt for Certified Associate in Project Management (CAPM) at PMI.
-The verification process is done online.
+The Project Management Institute provides all the formal training and education.
+Candidates who cannot fulfill the eligibility for PMP can opt for Certified Associate in Project Management (CAPM) at PMI.

-It must be remembered at this juncture that in order to uphold the PMP certification, the candidate has to get sixty Professional Development Units (PDUs) within the three-year course.
-It involves a number of tasks such as to research and write articles, expressing your thoughts on issues related to project management.
-All this is referred to as Continuous Credential Requirements (CCRs).
-You can also receive PDUs by formal academic courses.
-Recently, on 1st December 2015, the CCRs have been updated comprising of information about employer-identified skills.
+To maintain the PMP certification, it must be remembered at this juncture.
+The candidate must get sixty Professional Development Units (PDUs) within the three-year course.
+It involves a number of tasks, such as researching and writing articles and expressing your thoughts on issues related to project management.
+Continuous Credential Requirements (CCRs) refer to all of these tasks.
+You can also receive PDUs through formal academic courses.
+On December 1, 2015, the Project Management Institute updated the Continuing Certification Requirements (CCRs) to include information about employer-identified skills.

-There will be about 200 Multiple Choice Questions (MCQs) in the exam related to PMP codes and ethics.
-Therefore, if you want to prepare for the exam, there are reference books available.
-The most authentic one is ‘A Guide to the Project Management Body of Knowledge.’
+There will be about 200 Multiple Choice Questions (MCQs) related to PMP codes and ethics in the exam.
+Therefore, reference books are available if you want to prepare for the exam.
+The most authentic is ‘A Guide to the Project Management Body of Knowledge.’
 The book contains relevant information on each step of the project management process.
-As a project manager, it is important to update oneself with these vital aspects of project management including project scope management, project integration management, project cost management and project quality management, human resource management, risks, communication, procurement and stakeholder system.
-After attaining the Project Management Certificate, you can find jobs in various sectors such as Government, IT companies, commercial organizations etc that employ certified project managers to handle different projects and also complete them successfully.
-In fact, you will be pleased to know that PMP certification has been ranked as number one certification program by CIO.
+As a project manager, it is important to update oneself with these vital aspects of project management, including project scope management, project integration management, project cost management, project quality management, human resource management, risks, communication, procurement, and stakeholder system.
+After attaining the Project Management Certificate, you can find jobs in various sectors, such as Government, IT companies, commercial organizations, etc, that employ certified project managers to handle and complete different projects.

 - Below Proficient